Editorial for Girls Invitational '19 S5 - Dodgeball Club

 For the first subtask, the intended solution was to pre-compute all possible answers, since if Kstar only asks about Team 1, there are possible answers.

-The number of operations is equal to for the case with one team, for teams, for teams, and so on.
+The number of operations is equal to for the case with one team,

 The total number of operations is